 Google Announces Mobile Index To Become Primary Index — What this Means for Your Website

 If you have a website, you need to educate yourself on one of the largest changes from Google this year.
 On Oct 13, 2016 at Pubcon, Gary Illyes from Google, announced they are switching to a mobile first index.
-This is one of the largest shakeups this year and has very big consequences for websites and SEO.
+This is one of the largest shakeups this year and has very big consequences for website and SEO performance.

 Why Mobile First Index is A Game Changer